-Hazard tree inspections and the ISA Hazard Tree Evaluation Form shall be completed, including photo documentation of the condition of the tree(s) included in City's Tree Plotter software.
-(Appendix F) This information can then be added to the Master Urban Forestry Plan.
-A hazard tree that is one that is dying, dead or structurally weak; a traffic obstruction; or injurious to the health, safety, or welfare of the general public.
+Hazard tree inspections and the ISA Hazard Tree Evaluation Form shall be completed, including photo documentation of the condition of the tree(s).
+(Appendix F) A hazard tree that is one that is dying, dead or structurally weak; a traffic obstruction; or injurious to the health, safety, or welfare of the general public.

-When a tree is determined by authorized staff to be a hazard, the tree will be removed and a replacement tree will be planted at the next appropriate planting cycle, unless inadequate tree lawn space exists or the location constitutes a hazard.
+When a tree is determined by authorized staff to be a hazard, the tree will be removed and a replacement tree will be planted at the next appropriate planting cycle, unless inadequate treelawn space exists or the location constitutes a hazard.
 Where long-term repairs can be made to sewer laterals, sidewalk or curb and gutter without endangering the stability of the tree, the tree will not be removed.